johnmyleswhite/QuantileRegression.jl/README.md

 * Koenker, Roger and Kevin F. Hallock.
 "Quantile Regression".
 Journal of Economic Perspectives, Volume 15, Number 4, Fall 2001, Pages 143–156

-We are interested in the relationship between income and expenditures on food for a sample of working class Belgian households in 1857 (the Engel data), and plot regression estimates at different quantiles.
+We are interested in the relationship between income and expenditures on food for a sample of working class Belgian households in 1857 (the Engel data), so we estimate a least absolute deviation model.

     # Load stuff
     using QReg